Overloaded / Improperly Secured Loads

 INFORMATION AND WHAT TO DO

 It takes a team of cargo loaders and trained drivers to safely transport a truckload of goods from origin to destination.
-If one thin goes wrong along the way, a major lost-load accident can occur en route and injure or even kill other drivers.
-If you think an improperly secured load contributed to your truck accident, call Murphy Law Firm at (255) 928-8800 for a free consultation.
+If one thing goes wrong along the way, a major lost-load car accident can occur en route and injure or even kill other drivers.
+If you think an improperly secured load contributed to your truck accident, call the experienced personal injury lawyers at Murphy Law Firm at (255) 928-8800 for a free consultation.

 Federal Cargo Loading Rules and Regulations

 The Federal Motor Carrier Safety Administration (FMSCA) enacts rules for commercial vehicle cargo loading, just as it does for all other aspects of the transportation industry.
 All trucking companies in the country must obey these federal cargo securement rules to make sure their trucks comply with expected standards.
 Failure to do so can lead to an overloaded or improperly secured cargo load that’s liable to cause car accidents and injuries.
 Proper securement includes:

 - Cargo securement systems must be able to withstand certain levels of gravitational force associated with deceleration and acceleration in multiple directions.
 Securement systems must be able to withstand at least 0.8 g deceleration forward, 0.5 acceleration rearward, and 0.5 g acceleration laterally.

 - All truck equipment, vehicle systems, parts, and components involved in cargo securement must be in proper working order.
 It is up to the trucking company, fleet manager, or dock manager to make sure this is the case prior to sending a truck out for delivery.

 - Loaders must attach each cargo tie-down in a manner that prevents it from coming untied or loose during transit.
 All loads must have enough tie-downs to properly secure the load.
 Loaders must also use edge protection when the edge might cut into or rub the cargo or its securement components.